mansi-jasani/registration-app/README.md

+# API url can be changed in "RegistrationApp\src\app\environments\environment.ts" file

 # Registration for a Web App

 This project is a user registration wizard for a web app consisting of frontend, backend, and database.
 The registration process is divided into 4 steps: